Cover photo by Felicity Grundlingh.

 Habitat

-Restricted to fynbos, in rugged, mountainous areas.
-Here it frequents rocky streams and rivers with an assortment of boulders and pools.
-Partial to areas where there are large bushes fringing the river.
+The Mahogany Presba is restricted to fynbos, in rugged, mountainous areas where it frequents rocky streams and rivers with an assortment of boulders and pools.
+It is partial to areas where there are large bushes fringing the river.
+The Mahogany Presba also inhabits forested sections of streams surrounded by fynbos vegetation.
+It occurs between 300 and 1300m above sea level.

 Photo by Sharon Stanton